Rent FAQs

 How do you calculate the new rent?

 Rental charges are based on government guidelines and vary for each type of rental product.
-The product you have is outlined in your rent review letter.
-Please reference the PDF version of the booklets, depending on your tenancy here.
+The product you have is outlined in your rent review letter, you can find more information by selecting your rental type.

 How often will my rent change?